 "Oi!"
 She stomped her foot, instantly fuming.
 If he wanted her to prove herself, he should have asked.
 And he wasn't going to understand a lick of it!

 "In theory," she began, hands on her hips, "any magical energy directed at the Muggle device with the transistor would be neutralized or converted into energy it can handle.
-You know the special binding spell they use for curse wards — oh wait, no you don't.
+You know the special binding spell they use for curse wards—oh wait, no you don't.
 That's beyond N.E.W.T. level.
 Brushed up on my physics over summer to deal with the Muggle end, too.
 Circuits, conductors, and batteries.
-I'm sure you know what those
+I'm sure you know what those are like though."

 Scorpius had shrunk back as she advanced, and he suddenly looked very uncomfortable and out of place.

 His gaping mouth slowly closed.
-In the background, Lucy hissed loudly, "Ooh, burn
+In the background, Lucy whispered loudly, "Ooh, burn."

 Scorpius licked his lips.
 Finally, he croaked out some words: "Are you like a secret genius or something?"

 Scorpius looked genuinely stunned, and he wasn't so much as gawking at her, like she first thought, as much as admiring her.
 "I knew you were smart, but is this what you're like when you're not hopped up on sugar?"

 Bea blushed faintly, feeling very silly all of a sudden.
 "Er, thanks?
 I'm really not a genius.
 I just...
 I don't know, connect the dots differently—and oi!
 I happen to enjoy being hopped up on sugar."

 "Grand," he chuckled, shaking his head.
 "Look, I—never mind, I guess."